contagon/handbook/handbook/13-sunday-school.md

 ### 13.7.1 Members with Disabilities

 Sunday School teachers give special care to class members who have disabilities.
-For information about teaching members who have disabilities, see [disability.ChurchofJesusChrist.org].
+For information about teaching members who have disabilities, see [disability.ChurchofJesusChrist.org]; see also [38.8.26] in this handbook.

 ### 13.7.2 Resource Center